 The Proposer of DCP 336 believes that the proposed solution with better facilitate DCUSA General Objectives one, three and four as a result of revising the arrangements for the communication of the rota disconnection data.
 By having this data made available to Parties through a website download rather than using a DVD, as a result of modern PCs no longer utilising a DVD format, it will ensure that all Parties have sufficient visibility of this data.

+The Working Group unanimously agree with the Proposer that DCUSA General Objectives one, three and four would be better facilitated by the implementation of the DCP 336 solution.